-This keto zucchini fritters recipe is not only gluten-free, low carb and keto, it is also vegetarian!
+This keto zucchini fritters recipe is not only gluten-free, low carb, and keto, it is also vegetarian!

 Let me explain the 4 simple steps to follow to make crispy zucchini fritters that are not watery.

 First, choose firm, fresh zucchini, green or yellow squash are perfect.
 For this recipe, you need about 2 small zucchinis or 1 large one.

 That is the most important step to create crispy fritters.
 There are many techniques to drain a zucchini.
 Some people like to press the grated zucchinis in a sieve or simply squeeze them with their hands.

-The best method, the one that results in crispy fritters is the towel method.
+The best method, the one that results in crispy fritters, is the towel method.
 Place the zucchini in the center of a clean towel.
 Then, gather the four corners of the towel with one hand and hold the zucchinis with the other hand.

 Turn and squeeze as hard as you can, placing a bowl under the towel to gather all the liquid.
-You can discard the liquid or reuse as a vegetable broth.
+You can discard the liquid or reuse it as a vegetable broth.

 Always measure the zucchini after squeezing all the water out.
 You can pack the grated zucchinis into a measuring cup or weight with a scale.

 On a keto diet, we like to know exactly how many carbs each keto zucchini pancake contains.
 The best way to make even patties is to scoop the batter using a measuring cup.